-Dad followed mom's lead and called all soft drinks 'coke' unless we were talking about Dr. Pepper.
+Dad followed mom's lead and called all soft drinks 'coke' unless we talked about Dr. Pepper.
 Dad liked those big bottles of Dr. Pepper.
 Drink it at 10, 2, and 4.
 That's what the label said.
 It tasted good and helped me learn to tell time.
 I won't say the same about Schlitz.
 It did not taste good and if Dad drank too many, he didn't give a cuss about the time.
 I'm kidding.
 Dad didn't drink much beer, but I like the way it reads so I'll keep it in.

 Mom went to the beauty salon in the Fairway shops once a week.
 A row of googie-style bee-hive hair dryers warmed us with hot air blowing perm solution fumes down faces, across shoulders and into laps holding old magazines.
 The soda machine was a mechanical curiosity and a welcome diversion from the curlers and Dippity-Do.
 I deposited change, opened the tall, skinny door and yanked a bottle out by the neck, planting my foot on the facade for extra leverage.
 It sold Fanta orange, Fanta grape, Diet-Rite, Fresca and Tab.
-Soon I ventured to the soda counter at the corner pharmacy.
+Later I ventured to the soda counter at the corner pharmacy.
 I got a real fountain Coke and lemon candy too.

 Bargain-minded parents brought soda coolers to our sporting events.
 This exposed me to several cheaper soft drink lines like Craigmont, Vess, and Shasta.
 We clamored for the soda chest as soon as they unlatched it, lest we be saddled with the dregs: a lowly cream soda.